Coronel FAP Carlos Ciriani Santa Rosa International Airport

 Coronel FAP Carlos Ciriani Santa Rosa International Airport (IATA: TCQ, ICAO: SPTN) is an airport serving Tacna, Peru.
 It is run by CORPAC S.A.
 (Corporación Peruana de Aeropuertos y Aviación Comercial S.A.), a government organization that oversees airport management.
-The airport is the main airport of the Tacna Region, and is 27 km north of Peru's border with Chile.
+This is the main airport of the Tacna Region, and is 27 km north of Peru's border with Chile.